amuto77/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Because session cookies are stored in the server's memory, it has the potential of using a lot more resources if the website or app sees a lot of traffic.
+Because JSON web tokens are stateless, they can potentially save on server resources in many cases.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+'bcrypt' securely stores passwords by encrypting them with hashes.

 3. How are unit tests different from integration and end-to-end testing.

+Unit testing is for testing single units of code in isolation while end-to-end testing is about testing how different pieces of code work together.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test driven development is the process of writing tests before code.
+When you start with tests in mind, you can write higher quality code.

+Test driven development

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.